klarkin01/ArcheoGeneticMap/README.md

 ## GeoPackage Maker

 Source CSV files must be converted to GeoPackage format before use with the map server.
-The maker handles CSV files from multiple academic sources by trying a list of known column name variants.
+The maker handles CSV files from multiple sources by trying a list of known column name variants.
+Currently only capable of a few sources, but it is configurable via maker_config.jl

 ### Usage